 In addition to the opportunity to ride a lot of miles, March Madness offers participants more:

 - March Madness Jersey - There is a unique March Madness jersey available for purchase every year.
-This year the March Madness jerseys will be designed by Scott Alumbaugh.
+Click here for more information on this year's jersey.

 - Learn more about the March Madness photo contest here.
 March Madness Photo Contest - There is also a March Madness photo contest with awards given in categories such as Action, Landscape, and other quirky themes.

-- March Madness Celebration - On Sunday June 2nd the club will hold the annual March Madness Celebration formerly known as the MM Banquet.
+- March Madness Celebration - On Sunday June 1st the club will hold the annual March Madness Celebration formerly known as the MM Banquet.
 Tickets ($10 for all you can eat!) can be purchased on the registration site for March Madness from February 8th through March 31st.
 Limited tickets will be available at the door.
 March Madness Awards are given to top riders, all kids under 18, various other categories and photo contest winners.
-The annual March Madness celebration this year will be held at the Veterans Memorial Center, on 14th street in Davis, California, from 6pm to 9pm on Sunday, June 2nd, 2013 with authentic Mexican food from Guadalahara Grill.
+The annual March Madness celebration this year will be held at the Davis Senior Center, at 646 A Street in Davis, California, from 6pm to 9pm on Sunday, June 1st, 2014 with authentic Mexican food from Guadalajara Grill.